andreasvirkus/cottage/pages/contact.md

 execute their next big project or am tinkering on something small (and often silly).

 Do let me know if you'd like to collab!\
-Either shoot me an [e-mail](mailto:write@andreasvirkus.me) or find me from the onlines 👇
+Either shoot me an [e-mail](mailto:write@andreasvirkus.me) or find me from the onlines.

----

-🖖